 Forced to quit she was encouraged to cycle as a form of rehab and as her competitive instincts kicked in she started to participate in road cycling events and was quickly called up to the New Zealand women’s road development team based in France.

 Yet on returning to New Zealand her former strength and conditioning coach and now Paralympics New Zealand High Performance Director Malcolm Humm suggested she should give piloting a crack.

 “I didn’t have any idea what it was about but I always loved sport and it seemed like a cool idea to help somebody else,” explains Laura, who today carefully has to manage the hip disorder.
 “It perfectly suited my style.
 I have a big diesel engine and I loved the team dynamic, which I’d missed since playing basketball.”

-“I clicked with Emma quite quickly and it is amazing the way she has developed,” adds Cambridge-based Laura, who works part-time as a chef.
+“I clicked with Emma quite quickly and it is amazing the way she has developed,” adds Invercargill-based Laura.
 “We complement each other.
 I provide the grunt whereas Emma is very dynamic and efficient.”

-Most recently Emma and Laura went on to win their third consecutive World Champion title at the 2016 UCI Para-Cycling Track World Championships once again in the Women's B 3km Pursuits.
-“I like the effect of Para-Sport and I hope I can help the credibility of the programme and help it develop,” she adds.
+Emma and Laura then went on to win their third consecutive World Champion title at the 2016 UCI Para Cycling Track World Championships once again in the Women's B 3km Pursuits.
+“I like the effect of Para sport and I hope I can help the credibility of the programme and help it develop,” she adds.
 “That is my motivation.”

 “It’s not about the shoes.
 It’s about knowing where you are going.
 Not forgetting where you started.
 It’s about having the courage to fail.
 Not breaking when you’re broken.
 Taking everything you’ve been given and making something better.
 It’s about work before glory.
 And what’s inside of you.
 It’s doing what they say you can’t.
 It’s not about the shoes.
 It’s about what you do in them.
 It’s about being who you were born to be.” – Michael Jordan.